xengeo/java-fundamentals/bites/10_data_structures_1_bite.md

 * `get` to read / get items
 * `set` to change / set items

 Finally, it's useful to know how to iterate through an ArrayList.
-There are a few options - let's go with the most python-like one for now.
+There are a few options, but for now we'll go with one of the simplest iterators to understand (it'll look very familiar to you if you've worked with Python).

 If you already have an ArrayList of `pebbles`, you could do this...

 ```java
 for (String pebble : pebbles) {